 The GRMC provides oversight of all the risks to which the Group is subject (except for those expressly covered by the Finance Committee) including setting risk management policies and strategies.
 The GRMC reports via the Audit Committee to the Board.
-It comprises the Corporate Development and Finance Director and the Executive Directors and the Executive Officer with responsibility for the operating divisions.
+It comprises the Corporate Development and Finance Director and the Executive Directors and an Executive Officer with responsibility for the operating divisions.

 The GRMC oversees a number of committees and working groups.
-These cover the following areas: Insurance, Human Resources, Health and Safety, Legal, Information Technology, Sustainability, Environmental Best Practices, Supply Chain Sustainability, Energy and Enterprise Risk Management.
+These cover the following areas: Insurance, Human Resources, Health and Safety, Legal, Information Technology, Cyber Security, Sustainability, Environmental Best Practices, Supply Chain Sustainability, Energy, Enterprise Risk Management and US Risk Management.
 The GRMC's oversight role includes those areas which can be collectively categorised as sustainable development.

-In 2015, the GRMC met three times and its functional Group committees and working groups met a total of 38 times.
+In 2016, the GRMC met three times and its functional Group committees and working groups met a total of 33 times.